Add this fun gross motor jumping game into your classroom or therapy routine this Valentine’s Day!

 How to change it up:

--Place the hearts so he has to jump over objects to get to the next one.
+-Place the hearts so the child has to jump over objects to get to the next one.

 -Make it a race between kids to see who set up the hearts the fastest and make it through the jump sequence without falling off their hearts.